Rue de Rennes: History

 The third section was never built; the route finally chosen involved the destruction of the Institut de France.

 In 1880, the point where the Rue de Rennes meets the Boulevard du Montparnasse was renamed "Place de Rennes" (now Place du 18-Juin-1940).
 In 1977, the area in contact with Place Saint-Germain-des-Prés became part of the latter.

 On 30 March 1918, during the First World War, a shell fired by Big Bertha exploded at the corner of the Rue de Rennes and Boulevard Raspail.
 The following day, another shell exploded at no. 106.

-The Rue de Rennes is often referred to as the Rue de Rennes bombing, which took place in front of the Tati store on 17 September 1986.
-It was the latest and deadliest (7 dead and around 60 injured) in a series that began on 4 September (11 dead in all).
+The bombing of 17 September 1986, which took place in front of the Tati store at nos.
+140-140 bis, is commonly known as the "Rue de Rennes bombing".
+It was the deadliest attack of the September 1986 series, with 7 dead and around 60 injured.
+The entire series, which began on 4 September, resulted in a total of 11 fatalities.
 Carried out in broad daylight, it was claimed by CSPPAC, a false name concealing Hezbollah acting on behalf of Iran, which demanded the release of Lebanese leader Georges Ibrahim Abdallah.
 The leader of the terrorist commando responsible for the attacks, Fouad Ali Salah, was arrested in March 1987.
 A plaque inaugurated by President François Mitterrand honours the memory of the victims.

 The Rue de Rennes was redeveloped in the early 2010s.
 The first stage, involving the southern section between Place du 18-Juin-1940 and Boulevard Raspail, was launched in May 2011 and completed on 30 June 2012, with the widening of sidewalks, the creation of bicycle lanes and delivery spaces.
 To make these improvements possible, the bus lanes have been removed, although four bus lines, including two Mobilien lines, run on them.

 Late Haussmann building at no. 72.

 No. 120: building towards the middle of the street.

 The southern end of the street; in the background, the Montparnasse Tower and Paris-Montparnasse station.